top of page

 Human Interactions with Skunks

-Skunks are generally peaceful animals and prefer to avoid confrontations.
-However, encounters with humans can happen, especially if skunks find easy access to shelter under buildings or in residential areas.
-It is essential to take appropriate precautions to minimize the chances of negative interactions.
+Skunks are generally peaceful wild animals and prefer to avoid confrontations.
+However, encounters with humans can occur, especially if you unintentionally feed skunks or provide easy access to shelter under buildings or in residential areas.
+Understanding skunk behavior is essential for taking precautions that help deter skunks and reduce the risk of negative interactions.
+By sealing off entry points and securing food sources, you can minimize the chances of skunks entering your property.
+Should skunks find their way in, they will eventually exit if their den becomes unsuitable.

 The Skunk's Natural Defences